elixir-lang/elixir-lang.github.com/crash-course.markdown

 <<"Hello">> === "Hello"  #=> true
 ```

 In Elixir, the word **string** means a UTF-8 binary and there is a `String` module that works on such data.
 Elixir also expects your source files to be UTF-8 encoded.
-On the other hand, **string** in Erlang refers to char lists and there is a `:string` module, that's not UTF-8 aware and works mostly with char lists.
+On the other hand, **string** in Erlang refers to char lists and there is a `:string` module that works mostly with both char lists and UTF-8 encoded binaries.

 Elixir also supports multiline strings (also called *heredocs*):